-3.2 The Principal
+3.2 The principal

-Only the Principal has the power to exclude a student and this is only on disciplinary grounds.
-When establishing facts, the Principal must apply the civil standard of proof: 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt'.
+Only the principal of a school can suspend or permanently exclude a pupil on disciplinary grounds.
+When establishing facts, the principal must apply the civil standard of proof: 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt'.

-The Principal has the right to direct a child to off-site education.
+The principal has the right to direct a child to off-site education.
 A permanent managed move as a preventative measure or as an alternative to permanent exclusion should involve the agreement of the family.
 Families will be informed initially by telephone and, if possible, in a face-to-face meeting.
 This will be followed up with a letter.

-The Principal must notify the family without delay and no later than three days after the decision to issue a fixed term or permanent exclusion.
+The principal must notify the family without delay and no later than three days after the decision to issue a fixed term or permanent exclusion.
 If the student has a social worker, or if they are looked after by the Local Authority, the social worker and / or Virtual School Head must also be notified.

-When notifying the family, the Principal should include the reason for the exclusion, the time period, the family and student's rights in relation to the exclusion, and provide up-to-date links to sources of impartial advice for families, such as Coram Children's Legal Centre or Ace Advice and Information Service, as well as a link to the most recent legal guidance on school exclusions.
-Full details of what should be included can be found in the publication, Suspension and Permanent Exclusion (DRAFT 2022).
+When notifying the family, the principal should include the reason for the exclusion, the time period, the family and student's rights in relation to the exclusion, and provide up-to-date links to sources of impartial advice for families, such as Coram Children's Legal Centre or Ace Advice and Information Service, as well as a link to the most recent legal guidance on school exclusions.
+Full details of what should be included can be found in the publication, Suspension and Permanent Exclusion (2023).

-The Principal must notify the Governing Body immediately in the case of a permanent exclusion or where a fixed-term exclusion extends beyond five days.
+The principal must notify the governing board immediately in the case of a permanent exclusion or where a fixed-term exclusion extends beyond five days.
 They must also inform the Local Authority of any permanent exclusion.

-There should be a clear process for ensuring that families, social workers / Virtual School Heads (where appropriate), the Governing Body and Local Authority (where appropriate) are notified within the appropriate timeframes and with the reason(s) and parameters of the exclusion clearly stated.
+There should be a clear process for ensuring that families, social workers / virtual school heads (where appropriate), the governing board and local authority (where appropriate) are notified within the appropriate timeframes and with the reason(s) and parameters of the exclusion clearly stated.